V4Fire/Client/src/base/b-router/README.md

 ```

 To reset the router state, you should invoke `state.resetRouter()` from a component instance or invoke the root reset method.
-By default, all properties from syncRouterState will rewrite to undefined.
+By default, all properties from `syncRouterState` will rewrite to `undefined`.

 ## Slots